-IWS is a recognized national leader in public affairs and political campaigns with offices in Washington, D.C. and Phoenix, Arizona.
+IWS is a recognized national leader in public affairs and political campaigns with offices in Washington, D.C., Phoenix, Arizona and San Diego, California.

 Working with clients across the country since 1999, IWS has a win record of over 90% as the general consultant to ballot, candidate and issue advocacy campaigns.